 For students graduating prior to 2012 - 4 units of English, 4 units of Math, 3 units of Natural Science, 3 units of Social Science, and 2 units of Foreign Language (must be 2 of the same language).
 Students enrolling for the Fall 2012 and subsequent semesters will need to have completed 17 Units with an additional Natural Science Unit.

 You will be required to take ONE additional course in the area in which you are deficient.
-The course will count in your cumulative GPA, but will not count toward degree credit or in your transferable hours.
+The course will count in your cumulative GPA and will now count toward degree credit and in your transferable hours.
 You must earn a minimum of a ‘C’ in these courses.
 Only one course in each area is required.